dorianHe/machine_learning_review/how_to_win_ds/Week_2.md

 # Exploratory Data Analysis
 ## Exploratory data analysis

+* With EDA we can: 1）get comfortable with the data and 2) find magic features.
+Do EDA first.
+Do not immediately dig into modelling.

+* In order to build intuition about the data, we should:

-* Get domain knowledge
+	* Get domain knowledge – It helps to deeper understand the problem
-* Check if the data is intuitive
+	* Check if the data is intuitive – And agrees with domain knowledge
-* Understand how the data was generated
+	* Understand how the data was generated – As it is crucial to set up a proper validation

+* Two things to do with anonymized features:

+	1. Try to decode the features: guess the true meaning of the feature
+	2. Guess the feature types: each type needs its own preprocessing

+# By Dorian
 ## EDA examples
 * Try to decode the features
 * Guess the feature types